Documentation and Eligibility Services

 Students should complete the DRC Accommodation Request Form which provides students an opportunity to describe their disability and accommodations they are hoping to receive.
 Students may supplement the DRC Registration Form with an additional narrative by providing a letter that further describes their disability and/or accommodations they are requesting.
 Students may consider including information about their experiences related to their disability, barriers faced, and/or previous accommodations (effective or ineffective).

 Disability related documentation should provide information on the functional impact of the disability so that effective accommodations can be identified.
 Criteria for the source, scope and content of documentation differs by disability type.
 Documentation may include assessments, reports, and/or letters from qualified evaluators, professionals, or institutions.
 Common sources of documentation are health care providers, psychologists, diagnosticians, and/or information from a previous school (e.g., accommodation agreements/letters, 504, IEP, or ARD documents).

 1. Typed on letterhead, dated, and signed by a qualified professional.

 2. Diagnostic Statement with any related diagnostic methodology (diagnostic criteria and/or procedures).

 3. Functional limitations or symptoms.
 (Limitations inform which accommodations are appropriate.)

 When and How to Submit Documentation

-The DRC Registration Form and all other information may be submitted in person or delivered via mail at the following address.
+The DRC Accommodation Request Form and all other information may be submitted in person or delivered via mail at the following address.
 Documentation may also be faxed to (361) 593-2006.
 Documentation will not be accepted through e-mail.

 Student Health and Wellness